 - 2.2.1.
-Gender: Since King Edward VI School is a single sex boys' school, eligibility for entry will be based on the child's gender being male. - 2.2.2.
-Priority Circle: The priority circle for King Edward VI School and Stratford Girls' Grammar School is based on a circle with a radius of 16.885 miles drawn from the Fountain in Rother Street, Stratford-upon-Avon (half-way between the two schools) to the County boundary south of Long Compton.
+Gender: since Stratford Girls' Grammar School is a single sex girls' school, eligibility for entry will be based on the child's gender being female. - 2.2.2.
+Priority Circle: the priority circle for Stratford Girls' Grammar School (referred to as the School in this policy) is based on a circle with a radius of 16.885 miles drawn from the Fountain in Rother Street, Stratford-upon-Avon to the County boundary south of Long Compton.
 In drawing a priority circle in this manner, the schools are able to comply with their duty following the Greenwich Judgement (1989).
-Evidence will be required to prove that the child is resident within the Priority circle by the deadline of 11.59pm on Thursday 31st December 2020.
+Evidence will be required to prove that the child is resident within the priority circle by the deadline of 11.59pm on Friday 31st December 2021.
 Warwickshire Admissions will require, on behalf of the School, evidence of the applicant's home address.
-Parents/carers will be notified each time this is required.
+Parents / carers will be notified each time this is required.
 The Admissions Service may also carry out a home visit to the family to further verify an applicant's address.
-The School reserves the right to withdraw the offer of a place if it is satisfied that the offer has been made on the basis of an incorrect, fraudulent or misleading application.

-2.2.3.
-Registration for the 11+ test: The child must have been registered for the 11+ test for the School by the deadline of 11.59pm on Friday 26th June 2020 and completed that test; and the parent/carer must have named the School on the Common Application Form, which must have been submitted on time to the home authority.
+The School reserves the right to withdraw the offer of a place if it is satisfied that the offer has been made on the basis of an incorrect, fraudulent or misleading application. - 2.2.3.
+Registration for the 11+ Test: the child must have been registered for the 11+ test for the School by the deadline of 11.59pm on Wednesday 30th June 2021.
+In order to complete registration for a Secondary School Place for their child, parents / carers must have named our School first on the Common Application Form (CAF).
+The CAF must have been submitted on time to the home authority.
 Late 11+ registrations and late secondary school applications will not be considered in the first round of offers.

-Oversubscription Criteria:
+Oversubscription criteria:

 2.2.4.
-There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (i.e. the first round of offers published on Monday 1st March 2021) will be allocated to children in the following order, where they meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.
+There is no guarantee of a place being available, but places up to the Published Admission Number (PAN) during the normal round of admissions (ie the first round of offers published on Tuesday 1st March 2022) will be allocated to children in the following order, where they meet the necessary academic and eligibility entry requirements, assuming that an offer from a higher preference has not been made.
 Those with the highest scores in each category will be given highest priority for a place.

-To differentiate in the case of children with the same score in any of the following categories, those who live nearest the School in straight-line distance will be given priority1.
+To differentiate in the case of children with the same score in any of the following categories, those who live nearest the School in straight-line distance will be given priority.
 In the case of a tie-break situation where more than one child has achieved the same score, and where all home to school distances are equal, and there are not enough spaces to offer all applicants who fulfil the relevant criteria, the remaining place(s) will be allocated using a computerised random number generator.
-This process will be carried out by Warwickshire Admissions on behalf of the School, in the presence of a witness from Legal Services who is independent of the School and the admissions process.
+This process will be carried out by Warwickshire Admissions on behalf of the School, in the presence of a witness from Legal Services who is independent of the school and the admissions process.

-The above will also apply to the waiting list after Monday 1st March 2021.
+The above will also apply to the waiting list after Tuesday 1st March 2022.